What to Do If You Have a Bench Warrant

-- Your name will be called and now is the time you get to speak with the judge.
+- Your name will be called and now is your time to speak with the judge.
 Do not raise your voice or yell at the judge.
-If you do, you could be held in "contempt of court."
+If you do, you could be held in contempt of court.
 This is just a fancy way for the judge to say, “This is my house and you don’t get to yell in it.”
 Keep your voice even and tell your side of the story.
 The judge is reasonable and will listen to you.

 - If you have proof that you don’t owe the money, now is the time to show it.
-You will give your paperwork to the bailiff and he/she will in turn hand it over to the judge.
-If he feels that you have given ample evidence, your charges (fines/fees) may be dismissed.
-If you have paid a bond (to get out of jail), it may now be refunded.
+You must give your paperwork to the bailiff and he/she will in turn it over to the judge.
+If the judge feels that you have given ample evidence to support your claims, your charges (fines/fees) may be dismissed.
+If you have paid a bond (to get out of jail), it may be refunded.

 5. Make Your Payments

 If it is determined that you still owe money, the judge may ask you what you can afford to pay (if no bond has been posted or if money is still owed).
 You will be given an amount to pay (usually per month) and a date to have it paid by.
 Make every effort on your part to make these payments on time.
 If for some reason your payment will be late, try calling the courthouse and speaking with the clerk.
 If you let them know when the payment will be made, they will be more likely to work with you.
-If you don’t pay the money owed, it will start all over again, with a bench warrant issued for your arrest.
+If you don’t pay the money owed, the process will start all over again and another bench warrant will be issued for your arrest.

-The next time, the judge and the clerks may not be so willing to work with you, so try and do it right the first time around.
+If another bench warrant is issued, the judge and the clerks may not be so willing to work with you, so try to handle matters properly the first time around.

 Questions & Answers